Vegz78/microbit_test_receiver/README.md

 MakeCode program for hardware test / diagnostics of micro:bits.
 This is the receiver part, which works in conjunction with the main program for the micro:bit unit to be tested.

-Se here for full details and instructions:<BR>
+Se here for the main test unit program, full details and instructions:<BR>
 https://github.com/Vegz78/microbit_test_testunit

 <BR>